 I was referred to Dr. John Chong at the MCC, who happens to be a pianist in addition to a specialist in treating musicians’ injuries.
 He did some tests, including one where I played the Steinway piano in his Hamilton office with a bunch of sensors taped to my back, shoulders and arms.
 He told me my shoulders were tight when I played (no surprise there) and I had low strength in some of the other tests.
 There was no overarching diagnosis or medical condition with a fancy name, but that didn’t seem to matter much.
 He had plenty to say about the strategies needed to recover.

-It’s important to remember, as any Alexander or Feldenkreis teacher will tell you, that even the best exercise done incorrectly has the potential to hurt you.
-You absolutely must learn the proper form, start slow, and listen to your body if something feels wrong.
+It’s important to remember, as any Alexander teacher will tell you, that even the best exercise done incorrectly has the potential to hurt you.
+You absolutely must learn the proper form, start slowly, and listen to your body if something feels wrong.

 Dr. Chong also stressed the importance of an athletic mindset and asked me a bunch of questions about my past and present life circumstances.
-This confirmed what I already felt to be true – that the creation of my injury involved much more than just piano playing.
+This confirmed what I already felt to be true – that the road to my injury involved more than just piano playing.

 Address your stress

-To be a healthy musician over a long career of practicing and performing, you have to be a healthy person in body, mind and spirit (or at least the first two if you’re an atheist).
-This is not easily accomplished in the modern world but it’s the only way to maintain true health over the long term.
+To be a healthy musician over a long career of practicing and performing, you have to be a healthy person in body, mind and spirit.
+This is not easily done in the modern world but it’s the only way to maintain true health over the long term.

-Early on in my journey I started seeing a chiropractor in St. John’s with a very holistic philosophy.
-Her treatments were subtle and she barely touched my arms, but I felt some real improvement afterward so I kept going.
+Early on in my journey I started seeing a chiropractor in St. John’s with a holistic health philosophy.
+Her treatments were subtle and she barely touched my arms, but I felt some real improvement so I kept going.

 During one of our sessions I mentioned that I thought emotional stress was contributing to my problem.
 She asked what I was feeling…